 If no bubbles appear by the seventh day, toss and start again.

-The equivalent in fresh, grated organic ginger may be substituted for the ground ginger.
-If using ground, you MUST use fresh as conventional ground ginger is irradiated.
+If using ground, you MUST use organic as conventional ground ginger is irradiated.

 It is best to use organic sugar, as nonorganic white sugar is most likely genetically modified or GMO.